Pope Francis stable a day after respiratory crisis, spent 'long periods' off noninvasive ventilator

-ROME (AP) — Pope Francis remained in stable condition Saturday a day after a respiratory crisis, and spent long periods of the day off the noninvasive ventilation he initially needed in a sign that his lung function was improving as he battles double pneumonia.
+ROME (AP) — Pope Francis remained in stable condition Saturday a day after a respiratory crisis during his battle with double pneumonia, the Vatican said.
+He spent long periods of the day off the noninvasive mechanical ventilation he initially needed in a sign that his lung function was improving.

-Francis had no further episodes of bronchial spasms, the Vatican said in its late update.
-He had no fever and no signs of new infection, was feeding himself and continued his respiratory physiotherapy, the Vatican said.
+Francis had no further episodes of bronchial spasms like the one he suffered Friday, in which he inhaled vomit during a coughing fit.
+He had no fever and no signs of new infection, was feeding himself solid food and coffee for breakfast, and continued his respiratory physiotherapy, the Vatican said.

-The 88-year-old pope had a good response in his blood gas levels even during the “long periods” he was off the ventilator mask and only using high-flow supplemental oxygen.
+The 88-year-old pope had a “good response” in his gas exchange levels even during the “long periods” he was off the ventilator mask and only using high-flow supplemental oxygen.
 But his prognosis remained guarded, meaning he wasn't out of danger.

-“The Holy Father is always vigilant” and aware of what’s going on around him, the statement said, adding that he received the Eucharist and spent time in prayer.
+“The Holy Father is always vigilant” and aware of what’s going on around him, the statement said, adding that he received the Eucharist and spent 20 minutes in prayer in the private chapel down the hall from his 10th floor hospital room.

 The comparatively positive update came after Francis suffered a setback Friday in his two-week battle against pneumonia.